sirikothe/gotextfsm/README.md

 # gotextfsm
-golang implementation of Google's textfsm library

-This is a golang version of Google's textfsm library.
+This is a golang implementation (or version) of Google's textfsm library.

 Textfsm is a template based state machine for parsing semi-formatted text.
 Originally developed to allow programmatic access to information returned from the command line interface (CLI) of networking devices.